Skip to main content

 4

-Once the onion is soft add the water (amount specified in the ingredient list) to the pan.
-Bring to the boil, add the vegetable stock pot and stir to dissolve.
-Remove the pan from the heat.
-Add the couscous and stir everything together.
-Place a lid on the pan and leave to the side for 10 mins whilst you cook the salmon.
+Once the red onion is cooked add 250ml of water to the pan.
+Once it comes to a boil add half the vegetable stock pot and remove the pan from the heat.
+Add the couscous into the pan and stir everything together.
+Place a lid on the pan for 5 mins whilst you cook the fish.

 5